Unveiling Neutrino Mysteries with $\Delta(27)$ Symmetry: Theoretical Framework

 Now, in order to draw predictions from a mass matrix, one needs to diagonalise it with the help of a diagonalising matrix.
-In the context of neutrino physics phenomenology, this diagonalising matrix is known as the Pontecorvo-Maki-Nakagawa-Sakata(PMNS) matrix\,\cite{Maki:1962mu}.
+In the context of neutrino physics phenomenology, this diagonalising matrix is known as the Pontecorvo-Maki-Nakagawa-Sakata(PMNS) matrix, $\tilde{U}$ ~\cite{Maki:1962mu}.
+A detailed discussion on the parametrisation of the PMNS matrix is shown in the Appendix\,\ref{Appendix}.

+The diagonalising matrix $\tilde{U}$, constrains the $M_{\nu}$ such that all complex texture parameters viz., $a, b, c, d$ and $t$ can be expressed in terms three real texture parameters viz., $Re[d], Im[d]$ and $Re[t]$.
+Which means, these three independent real parameters can span $M_{\nu}$, and all the predictions associated with it.